-The VR division of MRC provides and connects people experiencing disabilities with the resources and services to to help them complete their educational journey, develop employment skills, and network with employers.
-VR can also help provide physical tools like laptops, software programs, and hearing aids when these tools are necessary to reach their employment goal.
+VR, a division of MRC, is focused on providing people experiencing disabilities resources and services to help them complete their educational journey, develop employment skills, and connect them with employers.
+VR can also help provide physical tools like laptops, software programs, and hearing aids to those in need of them.